vitaut/vitaut.net/_posts/2012-12-15-making-string-formatting-fast.md

 job parsing the format string, copying the literal parts and formatting strings and characters.

-When I started the project I was not sure if it is possible to be as fast as `printf` and at the same time be type safe, support user-defined types and positional arguments.
+When I started the project I was not sure if it is possible to implement a formatting library as fast as `printf` without compromising on type safety, support for user-defined types and positional arguments.
 It turned out that it is possible with the right design and careful implementation.